List of England One Day International cricket records: Most ducks

 A duck refers to a batsman being dismissed without scoring a run.

-Sanath Jayasuriya has scored the equal highest number of ducks in ODIs with 34 such knocks.
-Eoin Morgan holds this dubious record for England with 15 ducks.
+Sanath Jayasuriya has scored the highest number of ducks in ODIs with 34.
+Jos Buttler and Eoin Morgan hold this record for England with 15 ducks each.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

-England's James Anderson is the leading England bowler on the list of leading ODI wicket-takers.
+James Anderson is the leading England bowler on the list of leading ODI wicket-takers.